arunjadhav/CAPM-Chronicles-Part-1-The-Art-of-Building/Chapter-2.md

 💥 ERROR: Missing service definitions!

+Alex sighed.
+“Okay, what’s a service file then?”

+Emma leaned over.
+“It’s how you expose your data model.
+You define which entities are available to the outside world—like APIs.
+CAP uses it to generate endpoints and even the Fiori preview.”

 Byte chimed in, “Time to define your services.
 Create two files in the srv/ folder.”

 In srv/admin-service.cds: